 This includes Medicaid Excess Income or Surplus program and those that receive homecare services through a Managed Long Term Care (MLTC) plan)

 You receive a Notice that your Medicaid will be discontinued for failure to renew, even though you sent in your renewal?
-Sometimes this happens even when you submit your renewal on time -- because the computer is programmed to send them out automatically.
+Sometimes this happens even when you submit your renewal on time -- because the computer is programmed to send them out automatically, even if HRA has not processed it yet..
 See a sample Notice of Decision on Your Medical Assistance at page 8 of this fact sheet.
 On this sample notice:

 HOW TO REQUEST THE FAIR HEARING - by phone, fax, or online at https://otda.ny.gov/hearings/request/.
 Mail is not recommended as it may arrive too late for you to get Aid Continuing.
 Include a copy of your NOTICE, and write the date of the notice, the effective date, and the notice number on the Fair Hearing Request.
 The State hearing agency OTDA will alert HRA staff to keep your case open and your coverage active.